 - Be sure to use embroidery foot when doing embroidery.
-Using another presser foot may cause the needle to strike the presser foot, causing the needle to bend or break and possibly cause injury. - Press (1) (Needle position button) to raise the needle. - Press 🔟 🧘 . - When the message "OK to automatically lower the presser foot?" appears on the LCD screen, press ok to continue. - \rightarrow The screen changes, and all keys and operation buttons are locked (except u°).
+Using another presser foot may cause the needle to strike the presser foot, causing the needle to bend or break and possibly cause injury. - Press (1) (Needle position button) to raise the needle.

+Press 🛄 🗘.

+- When the message "OK to automatically lower the presser foot? " appears on the LCD screen, press or to continue. - → The screen changes, and all keys and operation buttons are locked (except $\boxed{\mathbf{u}^{\mathbf{Q}}}$ ).